David-OConnor/stm32-hal/README.md

 - WB and WL are missing features relating to second core operations and RF
 - WL is missing support for many peripherals
 - L4+ MCUs not supported
+- WL is missing GPIO port C, and GPIO interrupt support